ovansa/todo-api/README.md

 - **Faker.js** for generating mock data in development.
 - **Pino** for logging.
 - **Mongoose Memory Server** for in-memory testing.
+- **Redis** for caching user profiles to improve performance.

+## Redis Setup

+The application uses Redis for caching user profiles to reduce database load and improve response times.
+Here's a summary of the Redis setup:

+- **Redis Host**: Configured based on the environment (`development`, `test`, or production).
+- **Redis Port**: Default to `6379` unless overridden.
+- **Redis Password**: Set based on environment configuration.
+- **Caching Behavior**:
+  - **Set**: User profile data is cached in Redis with a default expiration time of 3600 seconds (1 hour).
+  - **Get**: The `GET /profile` endpoint first checks Redis cache before querying the database.
+If the profile is not found in Redis, it falls back to the database.
+  - **Delete**: Handles cache invalidation if needed.
+  - **Error Handling**: Includes error logging for Redis operations.

+The Redis setup helps in quickly retrieving user profile data by reducing database lookups and improving overall application performance.

 ## Endpoints